- Africa for AFS Afriholics!

 - Each Oxygen Cylinder – available for $ 12/ Day

 Gratuities – Tips are costly on Kili.
 It’s the only way to say thank you to our “AFS army of crewmembers” for their hard work.
 Poverty is extreme here and most sherpas only depend on tips.
 In accordance with guidelines from K PA P, the system is to complete forms at treks end.
 Your senior guide must have all who assisted you each sign their names on form thus ensuring allocations are fair for everyone.
-After form, hand your guide an envelope of at least $320 in US currency in newer bills.
-This is the suggested minimum.
+After form, hand your guide an envelope of at least $320 to $340 in US currency in newer bills.
+This is always the suggested minimum.
+They prefer envelopes from each individual person.

 Money Matters – You will need some cash for personal tipping, meals, and shopping. $200 in cash will suffice again newer bills.
 (Venmo may be convenient at home, but useless overseas, ATM may eat your card.
 Always bring some cash!)
 Change currency arrival at airport, bank, or hotels or withdraw local currency from an ATM.
 Note -independent ATMs are risky due to skimmer scams.
 Safest ATMs are at airport and banks.
 Always shield your pin number when entering.
 Avoid using unless it’s an emergency.